Frequently Asked Questions (FAQs) about PhD Fellowships

 Can I apply for a fellowship before all recommendation letters are available?

-Yes, if you can hand in the recommendation letters within 6 weeks of the deadline.
+Yes, if you can hand in the recommendation letters within 6 weeks after the deadline.

 Is it possible to apply if the PhD programme requires courses and lab rotations before starting the research work?